fabric8io/fabric8/app/site/doc/mavenProxy.md

 As already mentioned above, the fabric-maven-proxy allows you to deploy artifacts to it, so that it can be used for provisioning.
 Assuming that the fabric-maven-proxy is running on *exampleHost*, the http url for uploading will be *http://username:password@exampleHost:8181/maven/upload*.
 The username and password are the credentials of any user with the admin role.
-Note that the role is also configurable inside the org.fusesource.fabric.maven pid.
+Note that the role is also configurable inside the io.fabric8.maven pid.

 #### Use the fabric-maven-proxy with mvn from the shell